SnowPerfectDev/InstallTG-FSnap/README.md

-# InstallTG-FSnap
+* Script for installing Telegram
-Script for installing Telegram
+> This script installs the following packages: snap, core and after that it installs Telegram